Serpentine Accessory Belts

-Automotive belts are typically made of neoprene or EPDM.
-Vehicles manufactured before the early 2000's had neoprene belts.
-These belts did not last as long as EPDM.
-EPDM belts last longer because the material used has more elasticity, making them less vulnerable to cracking.
+Vehicles manufactured before the early 2000s had neoprene belts.
+Today's EPDM belts last longer because the material used has more elasticity, making them less vulnerable to cracking.

-Belts ride a little above the pulley to allow dirt and debris a pathway out of the belt system.
-This can be a problem because as an EPDM belt wears, the gap between the pulley and the ribbed belt begins to decrease.
-This loss of clearance prevents dirt and debris from leaving the belt system.
-This is known as hydroplaning.
-It may not be noticed, because of the belts ability to resist cracking, it appears to be fine.
+Automotive accessory belts ride a little above the pulley to allow dirt and debris a pathway out of the belt system.
+As the belt wears, the gap between the pulley and the ribbed belt decreases.
+This loss of clearance prevents dirt and debris from leaving the groove.
+It's known as hydroplaning.

-This is why a belt wear gauge is used for diagnosing automotive belts.
-Even a 5% loss of material will result in a loss in belt performance.
-A belt wear gauge measures the depth of the belt.
-While measuring a new EPDM serpentine belt, the gauge raises above the ribs.
+A belt wear gauge helps diagnose automotive accessory belts — even a 5% loss of material results in a loss in belt performance.
+It measures the depth of the belt.
+For example, the gauge raises above the ribs while measuring a new EPDM serpentine belt.
 Notice while measuring a worn belt that the gauge sinks into the belt.
-This indicates a need for replacement.
+This diagnosis indicates a need for replacement.